Chapter One: Gameplay

 and an abundance of vague hand-waving.
 Given the opportunity, always

-fudge in favor of mayhem.
+Fudge in favor of mayhem.

 Don't waste time on stuff nobody cares about.
 Following the rules

-good laughs during the battle and having a good story to
+laughs during the battle and having a good story to

 tell afterwards are your primary goals.